wkhere/stackless/Doc/library/functions.rst

          single: Infinity

       When passing in a string, values for NaN and Infinity may be returned, depending on the underlying C library.
-The specific set of strings accepted which cause these values to be returned depends entirely on the C library and is known to vary.
+Float accepts the strings nan, inf and -inf for NaN and positive or negative infinity.
+The case and a leading + are ignored as well as a leading - is ignored for NaN.
+Float always represents NaN and infinity as nan, inf or -inf.

    The float type is described in :ref:`typesnumeric`.